mguillau/debian-db-share/README.md

   server.
 - On the primary host, the `export_db.sh` script runs every 5 minutes to extract the database entries matching a range of UID and GID (by default, 10000-19999).
 Those entries are stored in `{passwd,shadow,group}.db` files that are compatible with `libnss-db`.
-Using a UID range prevents from overriding local system user/group information: each host can retain its own local users.
+Exporting only a UID/GID range prevents from exporting local system user/group information.
+Each host can retain its own local users (which may vary from one host to the next based on the distribution, the installed packages, etc.).
 - On any secondary host, the `import_db.sh` script runs every 5 minutes to securely fetch (via `rsync`) the resulting .db files from the primary host, storing them where `libnss-db` expects them.
+Using .db files and `libnss-db` helps avoid having to tamper with the local databases `/etc/{passwd,shadow,group}`.
-- If the secondary host is properly configured for accepting entries from `libnss-db`, the users of the primary host now also have access to the secondary host as local users.
+- If the secondary host is properly configured for accepting entries from `libnss-db`, the users of the primary host now also have access to the secondary host as local users with.

-## Quick comparison with OpenLDAP
+## Quick comparison with the OpenLDAP solution

-Why resorting to `OpenLDAP` didn't work for me:
+Why resorting to `OpenLDAP` didn't really work for me:

-- `OpenLDAP` needs extra open ports
-- Its configuration for a secure usage via StartTLS is difficult
+- `OpenLDAP` needs extra open ports, and its configuration for a secure usage via StartTLS is difficult

 Instead, `debian-db-share` uses rsync to securely synchronize files via ssh key pairs.

-- The formatting of entries for ldap{add,modify,...} is very unnatural
+- The formatting of entries for ldap{add,modify,...} is powerful but very unnatural

-Instead, `debian-db-share` relies on entries created and modified on the primary host by any means.
+Instead, `debian-db-share` relies on regular database entries created and modified on the primary host.
-Most commonly, these are local users in /etc/{passwd,shadow,group}, managed by the usual `adduser` , `deluser`, etc. `debian-db-share` gets entries using `getent`, so it could really be any other backend.
+Most commonly, these are local users in /etc/{passwd,shadow,group}, managed by the usual `adduser` , `deluser`, etc. `debian-db-share` gets entry data using `getent`, so it could really be any other backend.

 - Configuring [NSS](https://wiki.debian.org/LDAP/NSS#NSS_Setup_with_libnss-ldapd),